Sher110106/Niwaz/BRAND_README.md

 ## 💬 Support

-For custom design inquiries: WhatsApp or email hello@reshamandthread.in
+For custom design inquiries: WhatsApp or email hello@niwaz.in

 For technical issues: Create an issue in the repository